 - Come to an open house, also known as our Meet and Geek.
 This is the best chance to tour the space, meet our members and find out more about us.

-- Complete the application form.
-Come to the space and complete it in person with any of the directors.
+- While you are at the space, you can complete an application in person with any existing member.
 We do not sign up members online.
 You will also need to sign a release, a liability waiver, and have someone verify that you have received a quick safety briefing.
+You can do this during your first visit, or you can come to another open house and sign up in the future.

 - Pay your first dues.
 Your membership does not start until both forms and payment have been received.